 Polyx oil is an increasingly popular alternative to polyurethane on timber flooring and furniture.
 Many Junk Map makers and timber suppliers use and/or sell Osmo.
 It’s a plant based oil wax combination that’s more water and stain resistant than traditional oils.
 Once dry it ’will not emit physiologically harmful compounds to environment’ and is safe for kids toys, chopping boards etc. (Note: Osmo has several packaging labels so check with the seller to see which one you need.)

 We’ve found polyx oil is a softish finish that takes a little while to get used to.
-It brings out the colour and texture of timber beautifully, but scratches more easily than poly surfaces.
+It brings out the colour and texture of timber beautifully, but scratches more easily than polyurethane surfaces.
 The advantage is you can reapply polyx oil over scratches or high traffic spots as needed, maintaining the finish without peeling, cracking or resanding.
 Our bench tops and jarrah floors need an occasional touch up when someone has used a sink scourer to wipe up spills (grrrr!) or dragged heavy furniture.
 After a few nervous attempts at mending scratches you get used to a quick dab on marks that bother you.
 You don’t have to sand the entire surface like you do with damaged polyurethane.
 Over time, Osmo wears to a gentle, lived-in patina like a ballroom floor.

 We used polyx oil on the jarrah kitchen bench tops and all the interior ply cabinetry.